 Officers of administration and of instruction responsible for scheduling of academic activities or essential services are expected to avoid conflict with religious holidays as much as possible.
 If a suitable arrangement cannot be worked out between the student and the instructor involved, they should consult the appropriate dean or director.
 If an additional appeal is needed, it may be taken to the Provost.

 The B.A. degree is awarded three times during the year: in February, May, and October.
 There is one commencement ceremony in May.

-Students pick up and file applications for their degree at the Academic Advising Center.
-General deadlines for applying for graduation are August 1 for October, November 1 for February, and December 1 for May.
+Students pick up and file applications for their degree at the Center for Student Advising in 403 Lerner Hall.
+General deadlines for applying for graduation are August 1 for October; November 1 for February; and December 1 for May.
 (When a deadline falls on a weekend or holiday, the deadline moves to the next business day.)
 Students who fail to earn the degree by the conferral date for which they applied must file another application for a later conferral date.

 There is no charge for the preparation and conferral of an original diploma.
 Your name will be printed exactly as it appears on your transcript.
 Check your transcript, and if you find errors, contact the Registrar, 210 Kent, before you file the degree application.

 If you wish to change your name, you must submit the Name Change Affidavit located on the back of the degree application form.
 The affidavit must be notarized and filed by the application deadline.

 If your diploma is lost or damaged, there will be a charge of $100 for a replacement diploma.
 Note that replacement diplomas carry the signatures of current University officials.
 Applications for replacement diplomas are available at http://registrar.columbia.edu/registrar-forms/application-replacement-diploma